The Galway Boat

 Tax included.
 Shipping calculated at checkout.

-The Galway hooker boats are very popular around the shores of Galway Bay, and sometimes I am lucky enough to get a glimpse of these majestic boats from the window of my workshop, as they head off on their journey, no guessing where I get my inspiration from!!
+Made to order- The Galway hooker boats are very popular around the shores of Galway Bay, and sometimes I am lucky enough to get a glimpse of these majestic boats from the window of my workshop, as they head off on their journey, no guessing where I get my inspiration from!!

 These little box frames are an ideal gift for any home or office, made with a beautiful sky blue background and red glass for the traditional sails.